sozi-projects/Sozi-website/content/pages/en/translate-editor.md

 to request the translation to be added to the next release.

 > Even when 100% of the strings are marked as translated in Launchpad, we cannot
-> infer that your translation it is ready to be published.
+> infer that your translation is ready to be published.
 > We will publish a translation only if you request it.